Community Division: Endogenic vs. Traumagenic

 To us, endogenic systems are a sign and symbol that our existence in itself is not "wrong" and it is not just simply a "reaction" to something.
 It's not a dysfunction.
 Don't get us wrong; that it's a positive survival trait in the face of extraordinarily difficult circumstances is indisputable.
 But we're no longer abused, and endogenic systems are proof that our plurality has NOT outlived its usefulness in our lives.
 That being multiple is in and of itself not disorderly.

 When we first realized we were multiple, we saw an opportunity to be a cohesive unit — a collaborative, a community.
 This was before the Internet (1986).
-This was on the tail end of another wave of MPD being "in" and our psychiatrist wanted to know whether we wanted to "integrate" (merge).
+This was on the tail end of another wave of MPD being "in" and our psychiatrist wanted to know whether we wanted to "integrate" (merge New).
 That was the answer back then.
 His thought was if we were dysfunctionally multiple, of course we would want to merge.
 But being a closed-lipped Freudian-trained therapist, he didn't share our diagnosis with us.
 We just thought we were "many people in our head" and while we certainly had a traumatic childhood, we didn't see the 2 as incredibly connected at the time.
 Internally we wanted to get along as well as possible.
 Externally, we needed to learn to handle our life and adversity better in the face of addictive issues (escapism being our drug of choice), massive avoidance, panic attacks, anxiety, insomnia, and what basically amounts to delusions and paranoia regarding reality.

 We spent about 19 years not knowing whether we were diagnosed DID/MPD.
-We have a perp who was jailed, and some flashes of memory of sexual abuse, and our parents are both perps too, but we were in a lot of denial about how bad our childhood abuse was.
+We have a perp who was jailed, and some flashes of memory of sexual abuse, and our parents are both perps too, but we were in a lot of denial about how bad our childhood trauma and abuse was.
 We fought our own rising headcount, afraid of being tagged as "polyfragmented" and found a hidden subsystem with many missing children.
 By then, we strongly suspected we were DID and possibly polyfragmented.

 I probably wouldn't have said trauma caused my multiplicity for most of those years.
 Trauma caused Christina to ask a bunch of spirits passing by to come into our body and help us run our life.
 Trauma didn't make Christina into a multiple — there's Christina, right there!